beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_in_depth_svm_classes51}
-    \caption[short caption todo]{Left: precision and recall of all 51-class SVMs, with the regularisation parameter C and class weighting mapped to the colour and marker type respectively.
+    \caption[51-class SVM precision and recall plots]{Left: precision and recall of all 51-class SVMs, with the regularisation parameter C and class weighting mapped to the colour and marker type respectively.
 Right: The regularisation parameter C plotted against the $F_1$-score of each SVM, with the class weight indicated by the